Watercolour Galaxy Painting Supplies

 For the galaxy paintings, you also need a black.
 In class, we used the Ecoline black, but there is an abundance of good black inks out there.
 They are so ubiquitous that you can get away with buying a cheaper black ink/liquid watercolour if you want.

 I have tried to use other (less expensive) whites, but I've been disappointed with everything else.
 Dr. Ph Martin's Bleed Proof White is just pretty perfect.
 Everything else I've tried has been slightly translucent, which is not a quality I want in my stars.
 I want completely opaque, crisp white stars.
 This ink/paint is water-soluble, which is also handy.
+(If you drip a big glob on your painting, you can remove it by dabbing at it with a paper towel and wet paintbrush.)
 It's very thick straight out of the bottle.
 To make it flickable for the stars, mix a little water with it.
-The consistency should be similar to cream.
+It’s ready when the consistency is similar to the thickness of cream.

-As long as you don't get those really terrible brushes that people give to kids (you know the ones with the coloured plastic handles and black bristles that are shaped like a triangle instead of a point), you'll be okay.
+As long as you don't get those really terrible brushes that people give to kids (you know the ones with the coloured plastic handles and black bristles), you'll be okay.
 Get a "round" brush.
-Those are what they call the average kind that come to a nice point at the tip.
+That’s what they call the kind that come to a nice point at the tip.
 There are super expensive brushes out there, but you'll get good results from anything at around the $3.00+ mark.

 Where to Buy